How to Get a Mortgage with a High DTI Ratio (2024 Update)

 DTI ratio example

 Calculating your DTI ratio is straightforward.
-You add up all of your monthly debt payments (car loans, student loans, credit card payments) and divide it by your monthly income.
+Add up all of your monthly debt payments (car loans, student loans, credit card payments), and divide that number by your monthly income.

 Two types of DTI ratio